Praqma/Praqmatic-Automated-Changelog/roadmap.md

 * build up a regression test suite, possible re-use of above tests, to ensure primary use-cases are always working

 See also [developer information about tests](/docs/developer_info.md#tests)

+## Use the roadmap

+The roadmap should be live and changeable, but should set some future goals on a very high level.
+Though the roadmap have some visions, they might be up for discussion.

+The roadmap should in the daily work be seen as:

+* a guideline and check list for what changes we accept and what work can be put on our backlog
+* information to any developer, that implementations and design decision should honor our future vision - or at least not make it harder to achive

+_And example on the last one, is that we can not ever include any more non-cross-platform libraries, because we epic about being cross-platform in the future_.